balmebru/FishIDisease/README.md

 ![Eye_Detection_healthy](https://github.com/user-attachments/assets/face8a0b-9d79-4a04-b790-c7fae9d50e61)
 ![Eye_Detection](https://github.com/user-attachments/assets/9d3c10d8-65ad-43af-b574-5c69bbe40b29)

-The model can detect other fish species (but maybe because of the white background) and the eye of other fish.
-This indicates the model can determine "eyes" correctly.
+The model can detect other fish species (but maybe because of the white background) and the eye of other fish not in the traininng data.
+This indicates the model can detect a fishes eye correctly.

 ![image](https://github.com/user-attachments/assets/e5af6a5e-1827-4308-aaa9-50deefef1474)